iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 > 1 star because Kenney refuses to use the federal app which is leaps and bounds better.
 He just can't admit it's a failure.
 Don't bother installing.<br> :date: __2021-03-25 16:39:43__

 > Remove this app and support the federal COVID tracking app.<br> :date: __2021-03-24 17:41:27__

-> Inlike the canada app.
-This one knows who you are so they can send "support" sounds like they want to police us.<br> :date: __2021-03-03 15:55:33__

-> Drained 40% of my battery in 8 hours in the background<br> :date: __2021-03-01 23:59:26__

-> Relies on non existent / useless contract tracing and honesty from users so is doomed to be useless<br> :date: __2021-03-01 13:48:55__

-> Alberta needs to join the national tracking app and quit thinking their app is worth a damn<br> :date: __2021-02-26 20:37:06__

-> National app available.
-Why arnt we using it<br> :date: __2021-02-19 16:29:03__